(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Experiments

-A critical bottleneck for learning-based CVGL is overfitting to the source domain's specific architecture style.
-To test generalization, we trained our model on University-1652 and directly evaluated it on the DenseUAV dataset (Table \ref{cross}).
+A critical bottleneck for learning-based CVGL is overfitting to the source domain's specific architectural style.
+To comprehensively test generalization capabilities, we train our model solely on the University-1652 dataset and directly evaluate it under two distinct zero-shot transfer scenarios: varying altitudes (SUES-200) and severe stylistic shifts (DenseUAV).

+First, we evaluate the generalization performance on the SUES-200 dataset to verify robustness against unseen scale variations.
+As illustrated in Fig. \ref{fig5}, despite the absence of target-domain training data, (MGS)$^2$-Net consistently achieves the best retrieval performance across all altitude sub-datasets when compared with state-of-the-art methods.
+This demonstrates that our scale adaptation mechanism effectively generalizes to novel environments.

-In the zero-shot/transfer setting, most methods collapse.
-SURFNet believes DenseUAV possesses stronger photometric/stylistic transfer capabilities and denser urban coverage, while other methods face challenges in generalizing on this dataset.
-For instance, CAMP yields only 23.48\% R@1.
-In contrast, our method achieves a Recall@1 of 81.70\%.
-This dramatic margin suggests that (MGS)² learns geometric properties rather than dataset-specific texture patterns.
-By filtering out non-transferable vertical facades, the model focuses on the structural "fingerprint" of buildings, which is invariant across cities.
+To further test the model's robustness, we evaluate it on the DenseUAV dataset \cite{53}, as detailed in Table \ref{cross}.
+In this extreme zero-shot transfer case, most existing methods collapse on the retrieval task.
+As noted by SURFNet \cite{10}, DenseUAV presents a significant challenge because it possesses stronger photometric and stylistic domain gaps, alongside much denser urban coverage.
+Consequently, methods relying on texture or passive attention fail to generalize.
+For instance, CAMP \cite{8} yields only 23.48\% R@1.
+In contrast, our method maintains a remarkable Recall@1 of 84.60\%.

+This dramatic performance gap suggests that (MGS)$^2$-Net learns intrinsic geometric properties rather than dataset-specific texture patterns.
+By physically filtering out non-transferable vertical facades, the model robustly focuses on the structural "fingerprint" of co-visible planes, which inherently remains invariant across diverse cities and altitudes.